 How to quantify your hidden costs

 Cycle times: PR-to-PO, PO-to-receipt, receipt-to-invoice, invoice-to-pay.
-Longer cycles correlate with expediting, price drift, and discount loss.
+Longer cycles correlate directly with expediting costs, price drift, and discount loss.
+Map the delays—most are waiting time, not working time.

 Supplier footprint: Number of suppliers per category and average spend per supplier; fragmentation indicates lost leverage and higher admin costs.

-Discount capture: Eligible discounts versus captured; root causes for misses.
+Discount capture: Eligible discounts versus captured; root causes for misses (late approval, missing receipt, invoice disputes).

-Compliance gaps: Percent of buys without approved requisitions, required documentation, or audit trail.
+Compliance gaps: Percent of buys without approved requisitions, required documentation, or complete audit trail.

 Discount loss = Sum(invoice amounts eligible) x discount rate x (1 - capture rate)